 The effect of these two features was that at certain times and for certain demand levels, it was more profitable for Snowy Hydro to withdraw significant amounts of capacity in the SSR scenario.
 This was an effect that was not observed in the Abolition scenario.
 This result was purely driven by the different pricing implications of the two scenarios.
-In the Abolition case, Murray generation receives the Victorian price and generation at Tumut receives the NSW price.
+In the Abolition scenario, Murray generation receives the Victorian price and generation at Tumut receives the NSW price.
 However, in the SSR scenario, both Murray and Tumut generation receive an imported price that is adjusted for losses on the new interconnectors.
-Also, slightly different amounts of dynamic losses occurred in the SSR scenario.
-Typically, greater losses occurred in the SSR scenario than in the Abolition scenario, as the dynamic losses were being calculated on a greater number of interconnectors.
+Also, slightly different amounts of dynamic losses occurred in the SSR scenario, as the dynamic losses were being calculated on a greater number of interconnectors.
 This resulted in additional overall generation in the SSR scenario to cover the shortfall.